Chennai air quality 'poor' post-Diwali, police file over 300 cases for cracker regulation violation | Law-Order

 - India

-A day after the Deepavali celebrations, the air quality in the city was 'poor', according to official figures.
+A day after the Deepavali celebrations, the air quality in the city was recorded in the 'poor' category, according to official figures.

 The city police registered 354 cases regarding various violations, including the time limit allowed for bursting crackers.